sambanova/generative_data_prep/README.md

 To fix this, you can:
 1. Increase the amount of input data you use.
-2. Change to a single input packing configuration like single::truncate_right, which will ensure that each training sequence has only one data point.
+2. Change to a "single" input packing configuration like `single::truncate_right`, which will not pack the sequences with multple data points, and therefore create more training sequences.
 However, this may cause training to be inefficient because a lot of the available sequence length is wasted with padding tokens.
 3. Decrease the `num_training_splits` so that each split has more data.
-Keep in mind, however, that you must have more training splits than the number of parallel RDUs training.
+Keep in mind, however, that you must have more training splits than the number of parallel RDUs you use to train.

 ## Advanced Usage